3 Day Private Tour: Edinburgh, Stirling and St Andrews

-The capital city of Scotland, Edinburgh is a cultural and historical hub on the East coast of the country.
-Built on a series of hills, it is home to the modern Scottish Parliament, a medieval Old Town and a grand Georgian New Town.
+Edinburgh, the capital city of Scotland, is a cultural and historical centre built across a series of hills.
+The city is home to the modern Scottish Parliament, a medieval Old Town and the elegant Georgian New Town.
+This part of the tour offers an introduction to the landmarks that define the city’s character and heritage.

 Edinburgh Castle